AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

 ### d) Modifying the target

-If the target has features that make fuzzing more difficult, e.g., checksums, HMAC, etc. then modify the source code so that checks for these values are removed.
+If the target has features that make fuzzing more difficult, e.g., checksums, HMAC, etc., then modify the source code so that checks for these values are removed.
 This can even be done safely for source code used in operational products by eliminating these checks within these AFL++ specific blocks: